 Since the ACA's enactment, there have been numerous challenges to the ACA.
 For example, President Trump signed several Executive Orders and other directives designed to delay the implementation of certain provisions of the ACA.
 Concurrently, Congress considered legislation that would repeal or repeal and replace all or part of the ACA.
 While Congress has not passed comprehensive repeal legislation, it has enacted laws that modify certain provisions of the ACA such as removing penalties, starting January 1, 2019, for not complying with the ACA's individual mandate to carry health insurance and delaying the implementation of certain ACA-mandated fees.
 On June 17, 2021, the U.S. Supreme Court dismissed a challenge on procedural grounds that argued that the ACA is unconstitutional in its entirety because the individual mandate was repealed by Congress.
-Thus, the ACA will remain in effect in its current form.
 Further, prior to the U.S. Supreme Court ruling, on January 28, 2021, President Biden issued an executive order that initiated a special enrollment period for purposes of obtaining health insurance coverage through the ACA marketplace.
 The executive order also instructed certain governmental agencies to review and reconsider their existing policies and rules that limit access to healthcare, including among others, reexamining Medicaid demonstration projects and waiver programs that include work requirements, and policies that create unnecessary barriers to obtaining access to health insurance coverage through Medicaid or the ACA.
 It is possible that the ACA will be subject to judicial or Congressional challenges in the future.
-It is unclear how such challenges and the healthcare reform measures of the Biden administration will impact the ACA and our business.
+Further, on August 16, 2022, President Biden signed the IRA into a special coverage in ACA marketplaces through the Medicare Part D program beginning in 2025 by significantly lowering the beneficiary maximum out-of-pocket cost through a newly established manufacturer discount program.
+It is unclear how any such challenges, and any additional healthcare reform measures of the Biden administration will impact the ACA and our business.